dylanisreversing/BlackJack/README.md

 Up to 5 local players

 TO DO:
-- Draw card function
+- Initialize Deck
-- Keep Score
+- Shuffle Deck
-- Calculate number of chips won
+- Draw Card

 LATER:
-- Add GUI
+- Add GUI?